AndreyRoztorguev/notifik/README.md

-# notifik is a count down timer
+# notifik is a countdown timer notification

 ## Usage/Examples